 It turns out that ZoL already has a fix for this in commit 'Function name and comment updates,' 516a83f8861269de9f795a96c471623e3bd67009.
 We should pull this commit into illumos.

-Updated by Kody Kantor about 1 month ago
+Updated by Kody Kantor over 1 year ago

 Gernot (the original reporter) said via email that he tested this change on his affected systems and it has resolved the issue.